syncfusion-content/maui-docs/MAUI/DateTimePicker/formatting.md

 ---
 layout: post
-title: Formatting with .NET MAUI Date Time Picker control | Syncfusion
+title: Formatting in .NET MAUI Date Time Picker control | Syncfusion
-description: Learn about formatting with Syncfusion .NET MAUI Date Time Picker (SfDateTimePicker) control and its basic features.
+description: Learn about formatting in Syncfusion .NET MAUI Date Time Picker (SfDateTimePicker) control and its basic features.
 platform: maui
 control: SfDateTimePicker
 documentation: ug
 ---

-# Formatting with .NET MAUI Date Time Picker (SfDateTimePicker)
+# Formatting in .NET MAUI Date Time Picker (SfDateTimePicker)
 Format is a way to represent the value of the date and time in a different string format.

 ## Date format